Marjo's Blog

 Monitoring and Check-ups

-• Regularly monitor blood sugar levels, thyroid hormone levels, and weight[2].
+• Frequently monitor blood sugar levels and thyroid hormone levels (TSH, T4).

 Causes of Hashimoto's Thyroiditis and Diabetes

-• Hashimoto's thyroiditis is an autoimmune disorder that causes inflammation and an underactive thyroid[1].
+• Hashimoto's thyroiditis is an autoimmune disorder causing thyroid inflammation and reduced thyroid function (NIDDK).

 Genetic Testing

-• Provides insight into potential risks for certain health conditions.
+• Can offer insights into genetic predispositions and risks for specific health conditions.

 Questions to Ask Your Healthcare Provider

-• What type of diabetes do I have?
+• Which type of diabetes do I have?

-• What medications do I need to take, and how often?
+• What medications should I take, and how often?

-• How often do I need to monitor my blood sugar levels?
+• How frequently should I monitor my blood sugar and thyroid levels?

 Conclusion